romcal/romcal/docs/contribute-to-romcal.md

 ## Run

-Instead of building everytime the codebase to test your code, you might be interested to run directly the TypeScript codebase and test it in the Node.js ecosystem.
+Instead of building every time the codebase to test your code, you might be interested to run directly the TypeScript codebase and test it in the Node.js ecosystem.

 ```javascript
 // sample-test-file.ts in the parent directory of romcal (outside the codebase)